ARLeslie95/SpartaSiteProject/README.md

 * Product page
 ![](product.png)

-The Navbar and footer are fully functional, and the can take users to the links that exist.
+The Navbar and footer are fully functional, and the links can take users to the pages that exist.
 I was also successful in optimizing the pages for different screen resolutions.

 ## **Instructions**
 Clone this git repository and open the .html files locally in your browser.